-The Alder Creek Middle School staff, students, parents and community are committed to providing a middle school characterized by academic and personal excellence within a collaboratively structured environment that promotes a safe and caring atmosphere.
-At ACMS students are encouraged and empowered to take responsibility for their learning as well as their character development.
+The Alder Creek Middle School staff, students, parents and community are committed to providing a middle school that is focused on academic and personal excellence within a collaboratively structured environment that promotes a safe and caring atmosphere.
+At ACMS students are encouraged and empowered to take responsibility for their learning and their character development.